-The goal of type 1 diabetes treatment is to control glucose levels and prevent your child’s blood sugar from being too high.
-The ideal diabetes management regimen includes insulin therapy, glucose and ketones monitoring, regular exercise, and healthy eating.
+The goal of type 1 diabetes treatment is to control glucose levels and prevent your child’s blood glucose from being too high.
+The ideal diabetes management regimen includes insulin therapy, glucose and ketone monitoring, regular exercise, and healthy eating.

-Glucose monitoring: It is very important to monitor glucose levels throughout the day.
+- Glucose monitoring: It is very important to monitor glucose levels throughout the day.
 You can do this with finger-stick blood glucose checks and/or with a continuous glucose monitor (CGM).
-CGM devices measure blood sugar with a subcutaneous glucose sensor and report a value every five minutes.
+CGM devices measure blood glucose with a subcutaneous glucose sensor and report a value every few minutes.
 Some devices can report values directly to a parent or patient’s mobile phone.
-The FDA has approved some CGM devices for use as a replacement for finger-stick tests.
+The FDA has approved some CGM devices as a replacement for finger-stick blood glucose checks.

 The role of food in diabetes management